arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 Each time you `commit` to Git, you are marking the current state of your project as a checkpoint that you can return to.
 You will hear these states referred to as *commits*.

 <div class = "options">
-There are generally two ways to refer to past commits:
+You are going to learn about two ways to refer to past commits:

 - Using HEAD to see the latest `commit` or the commit that was $n$ steps earlier.
 - Using the commit number assigned to a particular `commit`.